The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Introduction

-The vacuum correlation function we propose presently, $\Phi(r)$, is a sum over {\em constituent wave-function solutions of the SKG equation}, each with $P^\mu =0$ but nontrivial $\phi_\omega(r^\mu)$, each specified by a different Lorentz frame, $\omega_\mu$.
-The $\omega_\mu$ are timelike and span the timelike hyperboloid in momentum space.
-The $\phi_\omega(r^\mu)$, in a sense, are the relativistic generalization of ``Cooper pairs'' \cite{BCS}.
-While Cooper pairs span the Fermi surface in a superconductor, the $\Phi \sim \int_\omega \phi_\omega$ span the future timelike hyperboloid in the 4-vectors, $\omega$.
-It follows that the invariant integral over $\omega_\mu$ yields a Lorentz invariant $\Phi(r)$.
+The Brout-Englert-Higgs (BEH) vacuum wave function which we presently propose, $\Phi(r^\mu)$, is a sum over all {\em constituent wave-function solutions of the SKG equation}, each with $P^\mu =0$ but with nontrivial $\phi_\omega(r^\mu)$, each corresponding to a different Lorentz frame, $\omega^\mu$, the analogue of the Fermi momenta in the superconductor.
+The $\phi_\omega(r^\mu)$ are then a relativistic generalization of Cooper pairs \cite{BCS}, but while Cooper pairs span the Fermi surface in a superconducting condensate, the $\Phi \sim \int_\omega \phi_\omega$ span the future timelike hyperboloid in the timelike unit 4-vectors, $\omega^\mu$.

-Though the component fields, $\phi_\omega(r)$, satisfy a nontrivial {\em integro-differential equation } with dependence upon $\omega^\mu$, there is no requirement on the relative time in the vacuum (any Lagrange multipliers that lock $\omega^\mu $ to a $P^\mu$ are now absent).
-Upon integrating over $\omega^\mu$ the time component of $r^\mu$ returns in $\Phi(r^\mu)$, but the arrow of relative time, $\omega^\mu$, is removed.
-The BEH boson observed at the LHC, $h(X,r)$ and the Nambu--Goldstone phases that become longitudinal $W^\pm$ and $Z^0$ emerge as an ``excitons'' of this collective state, e.g., as $h(X,r) \propto h(X)\Phi(r^\mu)$.
-While dependence upon $r^0$ is now a feature of the vacuum wave-function, $\Phi(r)$, analogous to a vacuum two-point function, or a propagator, this makes no reference to a particular $\omega_\mu$.

-The presence of $\Phi(r)$ is unobservable in the kinetic terms of the BEH boson, gauge bosons and top quarks, which conform exactly to the SM.
-We do, however, have access to its structure in the Yukawa and quartic interactions through an expansion in powers of $r^\mu$, which corresponds to an expansion in inverse powers of $M_0$.
-This leads to a series of higher dimension operators, generating novel, Lorentz invariant, effects that are small.
-In the present paper we will only briefly describe how these effects can be extracted from the Yukawa coupling in the Section IV (see also \cite{chris1}).
-We presently ignore the complications of the introduction of all flavors of quarks and leptons, in particular the $b_R$ quark.
-We expect these to be perturbative and follow the earlier papers on extended technicolor \cite{Technicolor} and ``topcolor'' from the 1990's \cite{Topcolor}.
-In this paper we will mainly discuss the nontrivial vacuum.
+The component fields, $\phi_\omega(r)$, each satisfy a nontrivial {\em integro-differential equation } with dependence upon the frame $\omega^\mu$.
+It follows that the invariant integral over $\omega^\mu$, normalized by ${\cal{N}}$, yields a Lorentz invariant $\Phi(r^\mu)$.
+The Hamiltonian is then diagonalized by the coherent state $H(X)\Phi(r^\mu)$.
+The normalized effective action for $H(X^\mu)$ is obtained and, upon integrating out $r^\mu$, yielding the ``Higgs'' potential $\mu^2|H|^2 + (\lambda/2)|H|^4$. $H$ then acquires a vacuum expectation value (VEV), determined by a negative SKG eigenvalue, $\mu^2$, and stabilized by the loop induced quartic interaction $\lambda$.